 The probate process can be lengthy and confusing.
-In our latest post, learn more about what to expect when dealing with probate in Metro Atlanta.
+In our latest post, learn more about what to expect when dealing with probate in Atlanta.

 If you are dealing with a probate property, you likely have a lot on your plate.
 Dealing with a loss of a loved one is hard enough, but settling their estate, handling their debts, and managing personal property is a giant undertaking.
 Every state has different rules regarding the probate process.
-Below, we will offer you a general idea of what to expect during the probate process in Metro Atlanta!
+Below, we will offer you a general idea of what to expect during the probate process in Atlanta!

 Validating the Will